All Episodes

 Now you're cheering it again.

-What this clipped video doesn't show is that these agitators were blocking an ice vehicle from leaving the federal facility impeding operations.
+What this clipped video doesn't show is that these agitators were blocking an ICE vehicle from leaving the federal facility, impeding operations.

-Well, I just showed that to you with the uh with this one here, so oh wait, that's not it.
+Well, I just showed that to you with this one here.

-Let's see, where is it?
+Where is it?

-They're not necessarily right around the vehicle, they're standing in the street.
+They're not necessarily right around the vehicle.

-And so the cops come up and get out of the way, you know, push them right here.
+And so the cops come up and get out of the way.

-And uh I'm sorry, but even with the arrows, I don't see what they're trying to say here.
+And I'm sorry, but even with the arrows, I don't see what they're trying to say here.

-It looks to me like the aggressor is the guy who's suited up in armor, body armor and helmets, uh, and he's the one who is how how in the world do you portray the uh the priest and the that's getting shoved?
+looks to me like the aggressor is the guy who's suited up in armor body armor and helmets uh and he's the one who is how in the world do you betray the uh the priest and the that's getting shoved How do you portray him as the aggressor in a shot like that?

-And that guy actually put that up, Pepper Jack put that up and telling McGreen.
+And that guy actually put that up.

-Don't even try to get your balance, because if you do, you'll be tagged as a uh a violent intimidator by Keller McBreen and InfoWars.
+Because if you do, you'll be tagged as a violent intimidator by Keller McBreen in Infowars.

 It's unbelievable.

-Well, let's contrast uh this hypocrisy of the guy who did four documentaries and made a ton of money off of the police state series documentaries.
+Well, let's contrast this hypocrisy of the guy who did four documentaries and made a ton of money off of the police state series documentaries.

-Let's contrast that with somebody who has remained solid in opposition to the police state, solid in support of the Constitution, and that's John Whitehead of the Rutherford Institute.
+Let's contrast that with somebody who has remained solid in opposition to the police state, solid in support of the Constitution.

 He says Trump's everywhere war is an insurrection against the Constitution.